laravel-hyperf/laravel-hyperf.com/docs/docs/introduction.md

 ## Introduction

-**Laravel Hyperf** is a Laravel-style skeleton based on Hyperf framework designed for Laravel artisans.
+**Laravel Hyperf** is a Laravel-style PHP framework with native coroutine support for ultra-high performance.

-Besides the high performance brought by Hyperf, it adopts Laravel's directory structure and component styles while migrating many common Laravel packages such as `Auth`, `Cache`, `Config`, `Container`, `Command`, `Database`, `Event`, `Facade`, `Router`, `Middleware`, `Log`, `Encryption`, `Hashing`, `Error Handling`, `Validation`, `Service Provider`, `Blade`, `Eloquent`, `String`, `Array`, `Collection`, `Translation`, `Testing`, etc to be more coroutine-friendly.
-If you're a Laravel developer, you'll feel right at home with this framework, requiring minimal additional learning.
+Laravel Hyperf ports many core components from Laravel while maintaining familiar usage patterns, making it instantly accessible to Laravel developers.
+The framework combines the elegant and expressive development experience of Laravel with the powerful performance benefits of coroutine-based programming.
+If you're a Laravel developer, you'll feel right at home with this framework, requiring minimal learning curve.

+This is an ideal choice for building microservices, API gateways, and high-concurrency applications where traditional PHP frameworks often encounter performance constraints.

 ## Why Laravel Hyperf?

-While Laravel Octane is impressive and significantly improves your Laravel application's speed and performance, it's important to consider the nature of modern web applications.
-In most cases, the majority of latency comes from I/O operations, such as reading files, querying databases and making API requests.
+While Laravel Octane impressively enhances your Laravel application's performance, it's crucial to understand the nature of modern web applications.
+In most cases, the majority of latency stems from I/O operations, such as file operations, database queries, and API requests.

-If your application relies heavily on slow I/O operations, you may still encounter performance bottlenecks.
+However, Laravel doesn't support coroutines - the entire framework is designed for a blocking I/O environment.
+Applications heavily dependent on I/O operations will still face performance bottlenecks.
 Consider this scenario:

 Imagine building an AI-powered chatbot where each conversation API takes 3-5 seconds to respond.
-If you have 10 workers in Laravel Octane and receive 10 concurrent requests, all workers would be occupied until these requests complete.
+With 10 workers in Laravel Octane receiving 10 concurrent requests, all workers would be blocked until these requests complete.

-In such cases, even with Laravel Octane's improvements, your application's ability to handle concurrent requests is still limited by the duration of these I/O operations.
+For I/O-intensive scenarios, even with Laravel Octane's improvements, your application's ability to handle concurrent requests is still limited by the duration of these I/O operations.
 Laravel Hyperf addresses this issue by leveraging coroutines, allowing for efficient handling of concurrent I/O operations without blocking workers.
 This approach can significantly improve the performance and concurrency of applications with heavy I/O requirements.

-For I/O-intensive scenarios, Laravel Octane may not significantly boost performance.
-Moreover, and it's unlikely that Laravel Octane will support coroutines in the near future (see [this issue](https://github.com/laravel/octane/issues/765)), given that only Swoole runtime currently supports this feature and considering backward compatibility with the framework and third-party packages.
+Moreover, it's unlikely that Laravel Octane will support coroutines in the near future (see [this issue](https://github.com/laravel/octane/issues/765)), given that only Swoole runtime currently supports this feature and considering backward compatibility with the framework and third-party packages.

 ::: important
 Even if Laravel Octane supported coroutines, these coroutines would still be limited to a single request, with workers remaining blocked until all I/O operations within that request completed.
 That means your Laravel application can't get better QPS results in this kind of scenario.

 See [this pull request](https://github.com/swoole/swoole-src/pull/4330) for more information.
 :::

-**Laravel Hyperf** aims to help Laravel artisans enjoy the high performance of Hyperf while maintaining familiar Laravel development practices.
-It's compatible with Hyperf packages, ensuring developers can share the same ecosystem and community.
-We encourage developers to contribute to the Hyperf project, benefiting both Hyperf and **Laravel Hyperf** simultaneously.

 ## Laravel Octane